Sivir Akshan Demacia Deck Guide

 Click on the box to read detailed info about a matchup of choice:

-Mulligan for: Akshan, Vekauran Vagabond, Fleetfeather Tracker, Treasure Seeker, Sivir.
+Mulligan for: Akshan, Vekauran Vagabond, one Fleetfeather Tracker or Treasure Seeker, Sivir.
 Keep Cataclysm if you have Sivir.

 - Veigar Senna is a control deck looking to grow and discount Darkness.
 They boast a solid creature package for the early game, making it hard to rush them down.
 However, they tend to slow down a bit in the midgame, giving you the opportunity to leverage snowball effects.